 On 1 April 2019, we became the regulator of claims management companies (CMCs).
-Read this page to understand what this means for your firm.
+Learn about regulation and activities needing FCA approval.

 The focus of our regulation of claims management companies is on driving up standards of conduct and boosting consumer protection.
 We want CMCs to be trusted providers of high quality, good value services that help people pursue legitimate claims for redress.

 We have 3 main areas of focus: